magento/knowledge-base/src/troubleshooting/general/adobe-commerce-2.4.2-p1-invoice-note-with-incorrect-value.md

 <u>Expected results</u>:

-The following note should appear under the **Notes for this order**  section: Vertex Invoice sent successfully.
-Amount: $0.00.
+The following note should appear under the **Notes for this order**  section: "Vertex Invoice sent successfully.
+Amount: $0.00."

 <u>Actual results</u>: